ruizcrp/hyperlearn/README.md

 ### 2.6 Maybe unusable but interesting nevertheless

-- Junyi Academy: Kaggle dataset for the optimization of math excercises in CC4 license.
-However, the actual math-questions are not published (only the titles), and thus it does not seem useful if we really want to fine-tune: https://www.kaggle.com/datasets/junyiacademy/learning-activity-public-dataset-by-junyi-academy?select=Log_Problem.csv
+- Junyi Academy: Kaggle dataset for the optimization of math excercises.
+However, the actual math-questions are not published (only the titles), and thus it does not seem useful if we really want to fine-tune: https://www.kaggle.com/datasets/junyiacademy/learning-activity-public-dataset-by-junyi-academy?select=Log_Problem.csv.
+CC4.0by-nc-sa.